Aerodrome Design and Operations Panel

 The ANC has specified the establishment of two major working groups under the ADOP: Design WG and Operations WG.
 Additionally, the PANS-Aerodromes Study Group (PASG) is tasked with developing aerodrome operational procedures in PANS-Aerodromes.
 The panel chairperson may establish additional working groups as necessary, as per Doc 7984.
 ADOP should coordinate their work with the various groups of experts responsible for other Annexes and disciplines, as appropriate.

-Mrs. Bridget Gee (United States of America) represents IFATCA on the Panel.
-Mrs. Gee is an air traffic controller in San Antonio Tower, Texas (USA).
-She is also the Runway Safety expert for NATCA.
-Mrs. Gee can be reached at [email protected].
+Mrs. Bridget Singratanakul (Gee) (United States of America) represents IFATCA on the Panel.
+Mrs. Sing has been an ATCO at Dallas Fort Worth (Texas) tower for over five years, and she previously worked as an approach and tower controller at San Antonio (Texas).
+She is also the National Runway Safety Representative and Runway Status Representative for NATCA.
+Bridget also holds a Commercial multi-engine pilot license.
+Mrs. Sing can be reached at [email protected].

 (Source: ICAO.
 (2017).
 ADOP - Terms of Reference.)